 Superheros Say Please by Morris Katz

-Learn about manners with superhero examples!
+Learn about manners with the superhero examples in this picture book!
 Specific examples are used for each page as well as questions that involve the reader.
 For example, “When you ask for help, you should always say ‘PLEASE” just like Robin does.
 If you want someone to give you a cookie, what should you say?”
 Bright colors, a cool, graphic style layout, a comic panel on each page, and plenty of good life lessons make this an appealing read, particularly for fans of superheroes.
 To sum up, kids will learn about sharing, taking turns, saying sorry, please, and thank you, shaking hands, asking how someone else is as well as introducing themselves.

 Superman Is Cooperative by Christopher Harbo, illustrated by Gregg Schigiel